-This synchronous online language course meets twice a week for a 2-hour block on Zoom.
+This synchronous online language course meets twice a week for a 2-hours block on Zoom.
 Each student is allowed one unexcused absence (i.e. two hours) per term.
 For each subsequent unexcused absence, a student will incur a 10% penalty off the class participation and attendance grade for the course.
 An excused absence is defined as one that has been reported on ACORN or with a college registrar.
 Absenteeism inherently has indirect bearing upon all other aspects of the grade weighting.
 Test material and homework assignments are based on tasks, activities and information presented during the online meetings.
 If, for any reason, you cannot attend class, please contact your instructor.
 They will inform you on the best ways to catch up on the material.
-Students will be further required to regularly contribute to online discussion boards and complete online vocabulary quizzes.
-Discussion board entries and vocabulary quizzes each account for 25% of your attendance & participation grade.
+Students will be further required to regularly complete reading comprehension assignments on Quercus.
+Reading comprehension assignments will account for 25% of your attendance & participation grade.

-Please note that not turning your camera on during class will be considered an absence.
+Please note that not turning your camera on during class will be considered an absence!